ezrosent/allocators-rs/info/elfmalloc-performance.md

 ### Producer-Consumer

-As mentioned above, the producer-consumer benchmark shows `elfmalloc-l` outperforming the other allocators in terms of throughput, while using memory at a level in between `llalloc` and `jemalloc`. `elfmalloc` performs similarly, though it often falls behind `jemalloc` in terms of throughput.
+As mentioned above, the producer-consumer benchmark shows `elfmalloc-l` outperforming the other allocators in terms of throughput, while using memory at a level between those of `llalloc` and `jemalloc`. `elfmalloc` performs similarly, though it often falls behind `jemalloc` in terms of throughput.

 ![Producer-Consumer Throughput](elfmalloc-data/prod-cons-tp.png?raw=true)
 ![Producer-Consumer Memomry](elfmalloc-data/prod-cons-mem.png?raw=true)